razelventura/masarapba/README.md

 SQLite was used to store data from the user.

 ### Your app must demonstrate the use of an outside resource (i.e. from the internet)
-The meh and happy faces used to indicate if masarap ba were fetched from citweb.
+The happy and disappointed faces used to indicate if masarap ba are fetching from Wikimedia Commons.

 ### Your app must be deployable on an Android Platform
 Yes.